jonas52/convertisso/README.md

 ### The script is currently in Python and is therefore only available for Debian, Arch, Fedora.
 ### This script can:
 - Convert your subtitle files (vtt, srt, ass, lrc).
-- Download your favorite video from Youtoube & Dailymotion, with or without title, download only the audio or only the subtitles.
+- Download your favorite video from Youtoube & Dailymotion, with or without title, download only the audio or only the subtitles. (attention only works if you have python3 3.7 and higher)
 - Convert your video files (mkv, mp4, mov, avi, webm, hevc, flv).
 - Convert your audio files (mp3, wav, ogg, ac3, aac, flac, opus, vorbis).
 - Convert your photo files (png, jpg, tiff, pdf, svg, pdf, gif, heic). -> coming soon